-A low, rectangular hedge preserves the view to St James's Church in this Clerkenwell roof terrace, displayed in a bespoke planter plinth; its linear geometry provides horizontal balance beside a tall, vertical Portland stone modern sculpture.
-We plant diverse, native hedging species, and it's a truly energising experience integrating these pure, agricultural plants into urban garden and roof terrace settings.
+A low rectangular hedge preserves the view to St James's Church in this Clerkenwell roof terrace, displayed in a bespoke planter plinth; its linear geometry provides horizontal balance beside a tall, vertical Portland stone modern sculpture.
+We plant diverse native hedging species, and it's a truly energising experience integrating these pure agricultural plants into urban garden and roof terrace settings.
 Except for evergreen Box, Yew and Holly, most native hedges are deciduous, such as Beech, Elder, Field maple, Hazel, Hawthorn and Hornbeam.

 Combining evergreen and deciduous hedge species defines a specialised and growing art form, mastered by the Wirtz family of landscape designers in Belgium.
-Whether sourced as bare roots, root balls or pot grown, cultivated in shade or sun, shelter or wind, the objective is to produce sustainable, architectural lines of beauty.
+Whether sourced as bare roots, root balls or pot grown, cultivated in shade or sun, shelter or wind, the objective is to produce sustainable architectural lines of beauty.
 This intrinsic connection within a site expands its matrix of vistas, while enfolding, accentuating and unveiling central design motifs.

-The monumental scale of Hatfield House, in the Hertfordshire countryside, contains multitudes of centuries-old hedge designs – ranging from Holm oak, Lime and Yew trees, to modern additions of Cotoneaster and Lonicera hedges.
-An aerial perspective of the 40-acre garden depicts a secluded matrix of discrete outdoor spaces, within an expansive estate; crafted, layered and maintained amid a highly structural landscape framework, lovingly preserved by Lady Salisbury.
+The monumental scale of Hatfield House, in the Hertfordshire countryside, contains multitudes of centuries-old hedge designs – ranging from Holm oak, Lime and Yew trees to modern additions of Cotoneaster and Lonicera hedges.
+An aerial perspective of the 40-acre garden depicts a secluded matrix of discrete outdoor spaces within an expansive estate; crafted, layered and maintained amid a highly structural landscape framework, lovingly preserved by Lady Salisbury.
 Contrastingly, Tom Stuart-Smith's Whitehall garden in Norfolk, East Anglia, portrays contemporary hedge partitions, delineated further alongside Corten steel screens within a seaside setting.

 Suburban gardens, greens, commons and playing fields all form compartments within a verdant network of hedges, where there isn't a more solid, oxygen producing safety barrier to outline our land.
-This gridded living system often thrives in the micro scale of a modern garden or roof terrace, when navigation through a space is organised around lines of hedging.
+This gridded living system often thrives in the micro scale of a small town garden or roof terrace, when navigation through a space is organised around lines of hedging.
 Low and wide, or tall and narrow, a hedge defines space within a space and a paramount sense of enclosure.

 The gamut of hedge designs which narrates this expansive Vauxhall rooftop garden integrates diverse outlines into uninterrupted London terrace panoramas.
 While our suburbs are marred by ghastly hedges such as Privet, Griselinia and Cherry Laurel, nurseries in the UK are introducing beautiful new varieties of hedging.
-The occasional bout of Box blight has led to an increase in Japanese Holly usage, and new, exciting cultivars of Ilex crenata are raised across Europe, which we utilise as lasting alternatives in our garden design projects.
+The occasional bout of Box blight has led to an increase in Japanese Holly usage, and new exciting cultivars of Ilex crenata are raised across Europe, which we utilise as lasting alternatives in our garden design projects.

 Numerous Leylandii hedges capture public attention, affecting rights to light, where an innocent conifer hybrid has evolved into an unruly garden eyesore!
 Yet, a hedge design provides horticultural value in abundance, and while the Yew hedge at Bathurst Estate produces a tonne of clippings per pruning session, smaller hedges contribute considerably to green recycling too.
 The resurgence of cultivating hedges in diverse forms certainly signals a return to native species conservation within a wildlife revival.

-In this Clerkenwell rooftop terrace, evergreen Japanese sedges define minimalist linearity and lead the eye towards St Paul's Cathedral, while invigorating a treeless urban streetscape.
+In this Clerkenwell rooftop terrace, evergreen Japanese sedges define minimalist linearity and lead the viewer towards St Paul's Cathedral, while invigorating a treeless urban streetscape.
 Even a traditionalist embraces a touch of minimalism when planting a single species in precise alignment.
 Specifying this plant entails thorough thought, as suitable conditions will cater for this one-of-a-kind selection and its numerous clones.
 In a modern garden setting, the paring down of hedge design elements conveys peacefulness and optimises upkeep.